Out of the Office, Into the Woods: Lessons from the Field

-Participants in wilderness therapy become the “hero” in their own journey through their experiences associated with hikes, making it though a storm, braving cold temperatures, participating in communal living, and cooking a tasty meal over an open flame that you made yourself.
+Participants in Wilderness Therapy become the “hero” in their own journey through their experiences associated with hikes, making it through a storm, braving cold temperatures, participating in communal living, and cooking a tasty meal over an open flame that you made yourself.
 All these experiences create a sense of accomplishment and efficacy.
 These successes give birth to a greater sense of confidence.
-The students feel positive about themselves, not because they receives praise, but because of their accomplishments and increased sense of self-efficacy.
+The students feel positive about themselves, not because they receive praise, but because of their accomplishments and an increased sense of self-efficacy.
 Group therapy sessions occur throughout the day, highlighted by a group around a fire circle at night—the same fire where their dinner was cooked.
 The fire was created by a student using the meticulous bow-drill technique of rubbing sticks together.
 The fire circle is a perfect example of the integration of living and learning.

-The use of story, metaphor, and experience commonly utilized by the wilderness staff also do well to bypass resistance.
+The use of story, metaphor, and experience commonly utilized by the Wilderness staff also does well to bypass resistance.
 The change of context students experience as they move out of the city and into the woods creates a certain rawness or vulnerability.
 Students suddenly become exposed to themselves and to others.
-Since the lessons don’t often walk through the front door and announce themselves like in a therapist office or the home, the student’s resistance is less likely to be engaged.
-Practical living, rituals, ceremonies, and rites of passage become the mediums of the expression and healing in wilderness therapy.
+Since the lessons don’t often walk through the front door and announce themselves like in a therapist's office or the home, the student’s resistance is less likely to be engaged.
+Practical living, rituals, ceremonies, and rites of passage become the mediums of the expression and healing in Wilderness Therapy.

 Wilderness as An Intervention for the Entire Family

-With a family-therapy-based wilderness program, families are offered a plethora of services for support.
+With a family-therapy-based Wilderness Program, families are offered a plethora of services for support.
 Weekly parent coaching via telephone, family workshops, and parent groups are all a part of the experience.
 Family visits to the field during the middle and at the end of the course are encouraged.
-Cell and satellite phone therapy sessions are provided as student and parents begin to utilize new skills and insights developed in the weekly letter-writing process.
-The goal of wilderness therapy, like other therapies, is to treat the identified patients and all those effected by and embedded in their struggles.
-The primary tool in this model is the weekly phone call between the wilderness therapist and the parents.
+Cell and satellite phone therapy sessions are provided as students and parents begin to utilize new skills and insights developed in the weekly letter-writing process.
+The goal of Wilderness Therapy, like other therapies, is to treat the identified patients and all those affected by and embedded in their struggles.
+The primary tool in this model is the weekly phone call between the Wilderness Therapist and the parents.
 Updates, assessment, prognosis, and recommendations are offered each week during the family call.

 Bronson, P., & Merryman, A. (2009).
 NurtureShock: New thinking about children.
 New York, NY: Twelve.